 Did you miss an episode or maybe you want to go back and watch a favorite episode again?
 Be sure to visit our Energy Express on WVPB YouTube channel to catch the latest episodes.
 If you already have a YouTube account, be sure to subscribe to our channel and you’ll be notified when a new episode is available.

 Dates: June 21 - July 28, Monday through Friday

 - Fort Gay PreK-8

-We are seeking to hire Mentors and Community Coordinators this spring.
+We are seeking to hire Mentors and Community Coordinators.

 Wayne County Energy Express News

 Below is a complete list of found items Energy Express welcomes each summer.